 - 1/4 cup grated parmesan

-- 1 heaping tbsp garlic confit or 4 fresh cloves peeled & grated
+- 1 heaping tablespoon garlic confit or 4 fresh cloves, peeled and grated

 - 1 egg